News

 The inclined wind tunnel delivers an airflow that moves over an incline.
 The speed and incline can be adjusted thanks to the patent pending technology that Inclined Labs have created.
 New flyers use a harness safety system which prevents them from hitting the walls, ceiling or floor until they gain their balance.
 Professional flyers can fly freely without the harness.

-Flying In Stockholm Inclined Tunnel
+Flying in Stockholm Inclined Tunnel

 The required wind speed to fly is between 45-67 miles per hour (20-30 m/s) which is about the same as a strong storm.
 Compared to vertical wind tunnels that can reach speeds of nearly 200mph, these speeds are quite slow.